DylanPiercey/tusk/README.md

 // Render into the browser.
 tusk.render(<MyInput type="text"/>, document.body);

-// Render into a string.
-let HTML = String(<MyInput type="text"/>)
+// Render into a string (Usually for the server). let HTML = String(<MyInput type="text"/>)
 ```